 I wait, expecting her to say more.
 A telephone is ringing in the reception area down the hall.
 Stavros, who normally sits at the front desk in the evenings, must be upstairs, attending to another client.
 “The East Europeans are even worse than the Athenians,” he has complained.
 “They hang out at the hotel all day asking for room service.”
 Outside our open window, a tour bus pulls out from the curb, and I can hear the closing twangs of a bouzouki and the cheers of the tourists in the restaurant across the street where young Greek men must be finishing the last steps of the hasapiko.

 The telephone stops ringing, and suddenly it is quiet – so quiet I imagine Ellen blinking in the darkness.
-Hair scratches the cotton seat by my ear as I move my head to listen again, but there is no sound coming from her bed.
+Hair scratches the cotton sheet by my ear as I move my head to listen again, but there is no sound coming from her bed.